All You Good Friends: Background

 Simm earned the right to release the single, an original song, after winning the fifth series of The Voice UK.
-He told the Official Charts Company after his victory that he was lucky that the song he was released was one that he really likes and that he could relate to the lyrics.
+He told the Official Charts Company after his victory that he was lucky that the song he released was one that he really likes and that he could relate to the lyrics.
 He had risen to fame originally as part of the pop group Liberty X (previously known as Liberty), which was made up of the runners up from the first series of the talent show Popstars.
-With the band he released thirteen singles, eight of which reached the top 10, including their biggest hit the 2002 number-one single "Just a Little".
+With the group, he released thirteen singles, eight of which reached the top 10, including their biggest hit in 2002, the number-one single "Just a Little".

-After their split in 2007, Simm released several solo singles but none of these impacted the charts.
-He entered the Voice in 2016, performing Sia's "Chandelier" in his blind audition.
-In the final he beat Jolan to the crown and gave Kaiser Chiefs' front-man his second consecutive win as coach.
+After their split in 2007, Simm released several solo singles but none of those impacted the charts.
+He entered The Voice in 2016, performing Sia's "Chandelier" in his blind audition.
+In the final, he beat Jolan to the crown and gave Kaiser Chiefs' frontman his second consecutive win as coach.